sedric/fsos_emoji_keyboard/README.md

 I did not modify anything to their work, just extracting files from the diff and prepare another layout, marked "Emoji(F)" in Sailfish layout configuration.

-To use it, enable dev mode and copy files by yourself.
+To use it, enable dev mode and copy files by yourself, a lipstick restart might be needed.

 You will also need to install some emoji pack : https://gitlab.com/whisperfish/whisperfish-wiki/-/blob/master/Emojis.md